Stephan Schröck

-Stephan Markus Cabizares Schröck (/de/; born 21 August 1986) is a football manager and a professional player who plays as an attacking midfielder or winger.
+Stephan Markus Cabizares Schröck (/de/; born 21 August 1986) is a professional football player who plays as an attacking midfielder or winger for Philippines Football League club One Taguig.
+Born in Germany, he was a youth international for Germany but switched to the Philippines at senior level.

-Born in Germany to a German father and Filipino mother, Schröck was a youth international for Germany but switched to the Philippines at the senior level.
-He began his professional career in Germany with Greuther Fürth and was part of the squad that won the 2011–12 2.
+Schröck began his professional career in Germany with Greuther Fürth and was part of the squad that won the 2011–12 2.
 Bundesliga.
 He then played in the Bundesliga with 1899 Hoffenheim and Eintracht Frankfurt before returning to Greuther Fürth in 2014.
 He joined Filipino club Ceres (later United City) on loan in 2016, with a permanent transfer taking place the following season.
 Schröck helped Ceres/United City win four consecutive Philippines Football League titles from 2017 to 2020, and received the Golden Ball award in the last two seasons.

-Schröck made his debut for the Philippines in 2011 and captained the team from 2019 until 2023.
+He made his debut for the Philippines in 2011 and captained the team from 2019 until 2023.